Board of Directors

 Mark Hamilton, MDCM, FRCSC, FAANS, Member

-Dr. Hamilton graduated from McGill University Medical School in 1983, did his Neurosurgery Residency at the University of Calgary and received his FRCSC in 1991.
-He did Fellowship training in cerebrovascular, skull base and pediatric neurosurgery at the Barrow Neurological Institute in Phoenix, AZ and joined the University of Calgary Department of Clinical Neurosciences in 1994 where he is Professor of Neurosurgery with additional appointments in the Surgery and Pediatrics Departments.
-He was Chief, Division of Pediatric Neurosurgery from 2002-2011 and Director of the Neurosurgical Oncology Program.
-Dr. Hamilton established the University of Calgary Adult Hydrocephalus Program and started the University of Calgary Adult Hydrocephalus Clinic in 2008.
-He is the chair of the international Adult Hydrocephalus Clinical Research Network (AHCRN) which has eight sites in three countries, President-Elect of the International Society for Hydrocephalus and Cerebrospinal Fluid Disorders (ISHCSF), a member of the Board of Directors and Medical Advisory Board of the Hydrocephalus Association.
-He was recently the Congress President for “Hydrocephalus 2015” the 7th annual meeting of the ISHCSF.
-His main clinical and research interests are the diagnosis and management of hydrocephalus in adults.
+Dr. Mark G. Hamilton, MDCM, FRCSC, FAANS, is from the University of Calgary, Cumming School of Medicine, Department of Clinical Neurosciences, Division of Neurosurgery.
+Dr. Hamilton did his Bachelor of Science degree (with distinction) at the University of Toronto and the graduated from McGill University Medical School in 1983.
+He did his Neurosurgery Residency at the University of Calgary and received his FRCSC in 1991.
+He did Fellowship training in the cerebrovascular, skull base, and pediatric Neurosurgery at the Barrow Neurosurgery at the Barrow Neurological Institute in Phoenix Arizona, and joined the University of Calgary Department of Clinical Neurosciences in 1994, where he is currently a Professor of Neurosurgery with additional appointments in the Department of Surgery and the Department of Pediatrics.
+He was the Chief of the Division of Pediatric Neurosurgery from 2002-2011.
+He is head of the University of Calgary Adult Hydrocephalus Program, which he established with the University of Calgary Adult Hydrocephalus Clinic in 2008.
+Dr. Hamilton is the chair of the Adult Hydrocephalus Clinical Research Network (AHCRN), which has eight clinical sites in three countries, Past-President of the Hydrocephalus Society (International Society for Hydrocephalus and Cerebrospinal Fluid Disorders (ISHCSF)), a member of the Board of Directors of the Hydrocephalus Association (HA), Vice-Chair of the Medical Advisory Board (MAB) of HA, a member of the Board of Directors of Hydrocephalus Canada, and a member of the Medical Advisory Board of Hydrocephalus Canada.
+He has been a past co-chair of the Journal of Neurosurgery Editorial Board and is a member of the Editorial Boards of Neurosurgery and the Canadian Journal of Neurological Sciences.
+His current main clinical and research interests are diagnosing and managing hydrocephalus in adults.

-Abhaya V. Kulkarni, MD, PhD, FRCSC Member
+Abhaya V. Kukarni, MD, PhD, FRCSC Member

 Joshua Matthewman, Member

 Joshua is a strategic communications professional at Temple Scott Associates, a leading Canadian government and public affairs firm.
 He counsels a range of Canadian and global companies, trade associations, charities, and municipal governments.
 Joshua’s Omie (that’s Dutch for grandmother) lived with hydrocephalus, and he is happy to be contributing to Hydrocephalus Canada’s work to improve the research, resources, and treatments available to those impacted by hydrocephalus and/or spina bifida.
 In his spare time, Joshua is a sports and politics enthusiast.
-He has held senior leadership roles on several political campaigns, including as a Campaign Manager during Federal Election 2019.
+He has held senior leadership roles on several political campaigns, including as a Campaign Manager during the Federal Election in 2019.
 Joshua was a University of Ottawa Gee-Gees varsity cross country and track runner, and maintains a passion for competing in running, triathlons, soccer, and hockey.
-Joshua studied in the Advance Placement program at Western University, holds an Honours Bachelor of Social Science – Specialization in Criminology (with highest honours and a bilingual designation) from the University of Ottawa, and completed graduate studies in Public and International Affairs at the University of Ottawa and the Hebrew University of Jerusalem.
+Joshua studied in the Advance Placement program at Western University, holds and Honours Bachelor of Social Science – Specialization in Criminology (with highest honours and a bilingual designation) from the University of Ottawa, and completed graduate studies in Public and International Affairs at the University of Ottawa and the Hebrew University of Jerusalem.

 Eric Smith, Member

-Eric Smith has been working withthe Toronto Raptors broadcasts on Sportsnet 590 The FAN for 20 years and now covers the games on Sportsnet TV and is the radio play-by-play voice.
+Eric Smith has been working with the Toronto Raptors broadcasts on Sportsnet 590 The FAN for 20 years and now covers the games on Sportsnet TV and is the radio play-by-play voice.
 He has served as host of the pre, half and postgame shows since 1997.
 When not calling the games on radio, Smith moves to the TV side for broadcasts working as a sideline reporter and halftime host.
-Smith also covers the Raptors and the NBA on a regular basis as host, reporter, analyst and columnist for Sportsnet TV, Sportsnet 590 The FAN and Sportsnet.ca and hosts a weekly NBA radio show (“Hoops”).
-In addition to his basketball work, Smith was a play-by-play voice for the last two Rogers Cup (WTA), has filled in as host alongside former MLB catcher Gregg Zaun on “Blue Jays Central” – Sportsnet’s official Blue Jays pregame show, and hosted “Blue Jays Xpress” on Sportsnet 360.
-He has also worked for the Canadian Olympic Broadcast Consortium serving as the television voice for men’s boxing at the 2012 Olympic Games and on-air at NBA TV Canada, contributing to past and present shows such as “Double Dribble” and “Full Court Press”.Smith has appeared on NBA TV’s “Insiders” and on CNN, written columns for NBA.com, and regularly guests on radio shows throughout Canada and the United States.
+Smith also cover the Raptors and the NBA on a regular basis as host, reporter, analyst and columnist for Sportsnet TV, Sportsnet 590 The FAN and Sportsnet.ca and hosts a weekly NBA radio show (“Hoops”).
+In addition to his baseball work, Smith was a play-by-play voice for the last two Rogers Cups (WTA), has filled in as host alongside former MLB catcher Gregg Zaun on “Blue Jays Central” – Sportsnet’s official Blue Jays pregame show, and hosted “Blue Jays Xpress” on Sportsnet 360.
+He has also worked for the Canadian Olympic Broadcast Consortium serving as the television voice for men’s boxing at the 2012 Olympic Games and on-air NBA TV Canada, contributing to past and present shows such as “Double Dribble” and “Full Court Press”.
+Smith has appeared on NBA TV’s “Insiders” and on CNN, written columns for NBA.com, and regularly guests on radio shows throughout Canada and the United States.
 Smith resides in the Greater Toronto Area with his wife and son.

 Amy St. Aubin, Member

 Amy St. Aubin is a graduate of Brock University and a resident of the Niagara Region in Ontario.
 She has worked for over 20 years in the Criminal Law Division of the Ministry of the Attorney General, where she applies critical thinking and strong communication skills as a Case Management Coordinator.
 Amy was the Leader and a major contributor to the research, planning, implementation and ongoing management of an alternative court designed to address criminal behaviour due to addiction.
 Amy and her husband have two children.
 Their oldest, Emma, was born with hydrocephalus due to a brain tumour.
-They are very thankful for the ongoing support of Hydrocephalus Canada, especially during difficult times involving numerous shunt revisions.
+They are very thankful for the ongoing support og Hydrocephalus Canada, especially during difficult times involving numerous shunt revisions.
 Amy is driven to spread awareness and contribute in making a positive impact within the organization and all those whom they serve.

-Nikki Stone, BB, Member
+Nicolena "Nikki" Stone, BB, Member

 Nikki Stone is a mom, wife, and executive, with a passion for the outdoors.
-Growing up in the Niagara region until the age of 17, she then moved to Toronto and shortly after Australia for University.
-Currently she resides in the Durham region, in a country setting, which supports her love of long walks in the woods.
+Growing up in the Niagara region until the age of 17, she then moved to Toronto and shortly after, Australia for University.
+Currently, she resides in the beaches area of Toronto, which supports her love of long walks in the woods.
+Her record of accomplishments mostly derived from spearheading and managing the launch of innovative new companies and divisions, adding incremental revenue streams, with customer and company success in mind.
+Recognized for employee satisfaction and engagement, mentoring, and leading by example is always at the forefront of Nikki’s leadership style, personally and professionally.
+Her values are around living a grateful life and remembering to enjoy the journey.
+Connect with Nikki on LinkedIn.